Vietnam.vn - Nền tảng quảng bá Việt Nam

 Creating a legal corridor for healthy development

 Agreeing on the need to tighten regulations on mini apartments, Deputy Tran Kim Yen (HCMC delegation) said that current regulations on construction and technical standards for mini apartments are not specific, leading to investors being able to "circumvent the law".
-Recent incidents causing damage to people and property show that the problem does not lie with mini apartments but with investors failing to meet requirements and standards, along with the joint responsibility of management agencies.
+Recent incidents causing damage to people and property show that the problem does not lie with mini apartments but with investors failing to meet requirements and standards, along with the joint responsibility of the management agency.

 According to Ms. Yen, the housing needs of the people, especially low-income workers, are real and urgent.
 The authorities are responsible for ensuring that legitimate need, through creating conditions for investors to create housing products that ensure quality and safety.
 Creating a strict legal corridor will help mini apartments develop healthily, investors will know what is right to do and be assured that they have followed the regulations, and users will be assured that they are protected by a tight legal system.